 The children in Year 1 went to Birmingham Central Mosque.
 The children said "It was fun and interesting going around the Mosque."
 The children were shown how Muslims pray and how the clocks show what time they need to pray.
 We also discussed the Five Pillars of Islam and found the whole trip a great experience.

-On Thursday 15th February, Year 3 attended Kadampa Buddhist Centre in Cradley Heath.
+Year 3 attended Kadampa Buddhist Centre in Cradley Heath.
 It was a fantastic morning where we learnt two ways of meditating and how Buddhism started.

 Look at these fantastic pictures !